• Skip to primary navigation

 🥡 Storage

-The hot cross bun and butter pudding is best eaten warm straight from the oven.
+The pudding is best eaten fresh from the oven.

 ❓ Frequently asked questions